quocthescaredycat/Wild-Oasis-booking/README.md

 # 🏔️ The Wild Oasis - Cabin Booking Website

 A modern, full-stack booking website for luxury cabin rentals built with **Next.js 15** and **Supabase**.
 Experience the beauty of the Italian Dolomites from the comfort of our premium accommodations.
+Next.js enables backend functionality inside frontend application.
+This is called Fullstack React - developers get both frontend and backend in one codebase.

 ## ✨ Features